 Wiley-Blackwell requires that all authors disclose any potential sources of conflict of interest.
 Any interest or relationship, financial or otherwise, that might be perceived as influencing an author’s objectivity is considered a potential source of conflict of interest.
 These must be disclosed when directly relevant or indirectly related to the work that the authors describe in their manuscript.
 Potential sources of conflict of interest include but are not limited to patent or stock ownership, membership of a company board of directors, membership of an advisory board or committee for a company, and consultancy for or receipt of speaker’s fees from a company.
 The existence of a conflict of interest does not preclude publication in this journal.
 If the authors have no conflict of interest to declare, this must be stated at the time of submission.
 It is the responsibility of the corresponding author to review this policy with all authors and to collectively list in the cover letter to the Editor-in-Chief, in the manuscript (under the Acknowledgments section), and in the online submission system all pertinent commercial and other relationships.

-Manuscripts can be submitted in one the following formats:
+Manuscripts can be submitted in one of the following types:

 Research Articles are full-length articles that investigate fundamental mechanisms regulating development, regeneration, and the manifestation of disease.
 Research Articles should advance the field of development through mechanistic discoveries of biological processes.
 Manuscripts reporting purely descriptive science must be justified as being of unusual interest to the research community to be considered for publication as a Research Article.
 The manuscript should be organized as follows: Title page (including names, department and institutional affiliations of all authors, all contact information of the corresponding author; running title; key words; bullet points and Grant Sponsor and Number); Abstract (200 words clearly stating the focus and main results of the paper organized in the following format under three headers: Background, Results, and Conclusions); Introduction; Results; Discussion; Experimental Procedures; Acknowledgments; References; Figure Legends; Footnotes; Tables and Figures.
 With online submission, some of the information listed in these sections (especially on the title page) is also entered into appropriate areas of the online site during the submission process.
 It is important to include this material as part of your manuscript file (called "main" file in the online site) because referees often view PDFs of your manuscript off-line.